UoA-eResearch/driveoff/Project-Archive-RoCrate-Profile/index.md

 `Projects` MUST list their unique eResearch Project Database ID as their `@id`.

-a `Project` MUST provide ONE owner of this project and _crate_ via `projectOwner`.
+a `Project` MUST provide ONE owner of this project and _crate_ via `members`.

-Additional people associated with the project MAY be provided via the `dataContact` , `dataOwner` and `member` properties.
+Additional people associated with the project MAY be provided via the  `member` property as `OrganizationRole`s.

-If the data stored within the _crate_ originates from a Dropbox or a Research Drive then the ID of that `dropbox` or `researchDrive` SHOULD be provided via their respective fields.
+If the data stored within the _crate_ originates from a Dropbox or a Research Drive then the ID of that `dropbox` or `researchDrive` MUST be provided via their respective fields.

 The `endDate` describes the date the project ends, e.g. the end of a PHD project or research grant.
 [Research data retention](https://research-hub.auckland.ac.nz/managing-research-data/ethics-integrity-and-compliance/research-data-retention) dates may be inferred from this based on data classification this date and other factors (such as if this project was sensitive or relates to registered patients).